 But what about the devices on the market that can dispense treats remotely, some even with an app on your phone?
 This would seem to be the perfect solution to the problem of using food for counter-conditioning with dogs suffering from separation anxiety, since you can set it up to deliver the food once the owner has already left.

 While using food to treat separation anxiety isn't going to cure it, there is a way that it can be useful in certain circumstances.
-If a dog has progressed far enough in separation anxiety training that they can be anxiety-free for a period of time, a food stuffed puzzle toy such as a can be given in order to extend that time for management purposes.
+If a dog has progressed far enough in separation anxiety training that they can be anxiety-free for a period of time, a food stuffed puzzle toy such as a Kong be given in order to extend that time for management purposes.
 So if you are confident your dog can be left for 30 minutes, but you need to run an errand that will take you 45 minutes, you could use a frozen food stuffed Kong.
-Separation anxiety most likely will not be counter-conditioned, but it will give you additional anxiety free time.
+The dog’s separation anxiety most likely will not be counter-conditioned, but it will give you an additional 15 minutes of anxiety free time.

 There is research showing that desensitization by itself has been proven to be the most effective technique used in behavior modification for dogs in treating canine separation anxiety.
-Using food in behavior modification training isn't the best cure for dog separation anxiety.
+Using food for counter-conditioning, along with desensitization, was shown not to have an impact on the treatment success, when compared to desensitization alone.
 Food is best reserved for training our dogs to perform behaviors, or resolving other types of emotional issues that can easily be set up to have food delivered after the trigger.